Severstal Best Run Business: Managing an Intelligent Enterprise

 As it turns out, energy fraud — and the lack of a real-time fraud detection system — has made accurate insight difficult.
 Fraud can include energy theft, “fake” energy companies asking for upfront payment without providing electricity, or utility companies charging more for energy than they’ve actually supplied.

 Severstal believes that technology innovation will help prevent fraud and improve energy management.
 That’s why Severstal turned to SAP for help.
-Already an existing SAP customer for ERP and mining solutions, Severstal partnered with SAP to develop a prototype using Internet of Things (IoT) technologies to harness meter data, as well as machine learning and advanced analytics solutions from SAP Leonardo, a set of groundbreaking technologies, industry expertise, and services that help business become more intelligent.
+Already an existing SAP customer for ERP and mining solutions, Severstal partnered with SAP to develop a prototype using Internet of Things (IoT) technologies to harness meter data, as well as machine learning and advanced analytics solutions from SAP’s Intelligent Technologies, a set of groundbreaking technologies, industry expertise, and services that help business become more intelligent.

 In a highly competitive industry, this project exemplifies Severstal’s strategy to explore technology that will help bolster its profit leadership.
 According to its 2017 Annual Report, last year the company invested $27 million in IT and digital projects and “developed a strong digital team dedicated to trialing and introducing the latest international technologies.”